FlexMeasures/flexmeasures/documentation/getting-started.rst

 Here, I left out the ``--market-id`` parameter, because in this quickstart scenario I'm fine with the dummy market created with ``flexmeasures add structure`` above.
 For the ownership, I got my user ID from the output of ``flexmeasures add user`` above, or I can browse to `FlexMeasures' user listing <http://localhost:5000/users>`_ and hover over my username.

+Or, you could head over to ``http://localhost:5000/assets`` (after you started FlexMeasures, see next step) and add a new asset there in a web form.

 Finally, you can also use the `POST /api/v2_0/assets <api/v2_0.html#post--api-v2_0-assets>`_ endpoint in the FlexMeasures API to create an asset.